dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 At the conclusion of a bank transaction, 6 checks are printed - 3 originals for the bank, and 3 copies for the customer.

-Here is the list of all the checks named Operation
+Here is the list of all the checks named `Operation`:

 <p align="center">
     <img src="./images/1060-05-02-a.png" alt="./images/1060-05-02-a.png" width="50%" height="50%">